HIRO-MicroDataCenters-BV/hiro-adaptive-orchestrator/internal/rebalance/README.md

 exactly the behavior that masked this in testing.
 Catching it required a real cluster with the real manager cache.

-### A profile can get permanently stuck in a non-terminal state
+### A profile can get permanently stuck in a non-Watching state

-`Reconcile` skips detection entirely whenever `state` is non-terminal (`Triggered`, `Evaluating`, `Decided`, `Enacting`) — deliberately, so it doesn't re-trigger a cycle that's still in flight. `evaluateWithAI` closes most of this gap: a trigger match that needs a real AI consultation now has a path all the way to a terminal state whenever the AI is unreachable or errors (`Failed`), instead of dead-ending at `Triggered` forever.
-But the gap still exists for the success path: a *successful* AI response currently stops at `Evaluating` and goes no further, since the guardrail/dispatch logic that would carry it on to `Decided`/`Enacting` isn't built yet.
+`Reconcile` skips detection entirely whenever `state != Watching` (`Triggered`, `Evaluating`, `Decided`, `Enacting`) — deliberately, so it doesn't re-trigger a cycle that's still in flight.
+`evaluateWithAI` closes most of this gap: a trigger match that needs a real AI consultation now has a path all the way back to `Watching` (outcome `Failed`) whenever the AI is unreachable or errors, instead of dead-ending at `Triggered` forever.
+But the gap still exists for the success
+path: a *successful* AI response currently stops at `Evaluating` and goes no further, since the guardrail/dispatch logic that would carry it on to `Decided`/`Enacting` isn't built yet.
 Every subsequent Pod/Node/EAO event and periodic tick for that profile gets silently swallowed by the in-flight guard until dispatch exists, no matter what changes in the cluster afterward.
-The only way out today is a manual status patch to a terminal state (e.g. `kubectl patch ... --subresource=status -p '{"status":{"rebalancingStatus":{"state":"Failed"}}}'`), which itself immediately re-triggers a reconcile via the primary watch.
+The only way out today is a manual status patch back to `Watching` (e.g. `kubectl patch ...
+--subresource=status -p '{"status":{"rebalancingStatus":{"state":"Watching"}}}'`), which itself
+immediately re-triggers a reconcile via the primary watch.
 Noting it here so it isn't rediscovered from scratch once dispatch is being built.

 ## Wiring into the system